rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 As a developer partner on the our platform, you can easily implement inventory demand forecasting, AI-driven stock prediction, and trend analysis within your own AI agents, web dashboards, or mobile applications.

-Because we focuses purely on high-performance data persistence and standard CRUD operations, you have full control over your forecasting stack.
+Because we focuses purely on high-performance data persistence and standard CRUD operations, **you have full control over your forecasting stack**.
 The core database schemas expose everything your application needs to calculate future sales spikes, drops, or seasonal velocity.

 ## 🧭 Core Fields for Time-Series Analysis